 2. Take the COMPASS Assessment

 The Assessment and Testing Center is located in the Zgolinski Welcome Center.
 Students must bring picture ID!
-You will receive your scores upon completion of the assessment; you must meet eligibility criteria to enroll as a Running Start student.
+Students will receive scores upon completion of the assessment; students must meet eligibility criteria to participate in the Running Start Program.

 3. Obtain Running Start Enrollment Verification Form